Skip to content

 Will making a mistake mean I fail my driving test?

-Not necessarily.
-There are three different faults you can make:
+These are the three different types of faults you can make:

-• Dangerous faults – involves danger to you, the examiner, the public or property.
-Make one of these major faults and you’ll fail the test.
+• Dangerous faults (major): These involve danger to you, the examiner, the public or property.

-• Driving/minor faults – not considered dangerous as a one-off, but if you keep making the same mistake, it will be counted as a serious fault.
-Provided you don’t have more than 15 minor faults, you can still pass.
+• Driving faults (minor): These are not considered dangerous as a one-off, but if you keep making the same mistake, it will be counted as a serious fault.

 How will I know if I’ve passed my driving test?

-Your examiner will tell you whether you’ve passed or failed on the day and will give you immediate feedback.
+Your examiner will tell you if you’ve passed or failed once the test is complete and give you immediate feedback.

-While we’d all like to pass first time, don’t let the disappointment deter you from listening to what they’ve got to say if you have failed – it’s great advice to help you improve for your next test.
+If you’ve not passed, worry not.
+While we’d all like to pass first time, less than 50% of learners pass on their first attempt.
+So, don’t let the disappointment deter you from listening to the feedback and what they’ve got to say if you have failed.
+They’ll give you practical driving test tips and advice to help you improve for next time.

 I’ve passed my driving test – what happens now?

-If you want to build up your confidence, an advanced driving course might be the answer.
-It could even help reduce your car insurance, as it will help you become a safer, more competent driver.
+If you want to build up your confidence and skills further, you might want to consider an advanced driving course.
+It could even help reduce your car insurance.

 You also might want to put P plates on your car.
-These aren’t compulsory, but they let other drivers know you’re new to the road and hopefully encourage them to be patient with you.
+Even though these aren’t compulsory, they’re useful for letting other drivers know you’re new to the road.

 What about car insurance?